 A high ball played into the penalty area that is caught by the goalkeeper.

-A high ball where the goalkeeper tries to catch the ball, he gets his hands on the ball but drops it from his grasp.
+A high ball where the goalkeeper tries to catch the ball, they gets their hands on the ball but it drops from their grasp.

-The percentage of high balls played into penalty area, that a goalkeeper tries to deal with where he is successful – Catches + Punches divided by total high balls he came for.
+The percentage of high balls played into penalty area, that a goalkeeper tries to deal with where they are successful – Catches + Punches divided by total high balls he came for.

-When the goal keeper picks up the ball and his side regain possession, similar to recovery, however, the goal keeper picks the ball up.
+When the goal keeper picks up the ball and their side regain possession, similar to recovery, however, the goal keeper picks the ball up.

 Expected assists (xA) measures the likelihood that a completed pass will become a goal assist.
 It considers several factors including the type of pass and end-point and length of pass.
 Adding up a player or team’s expected assists gives us an indication of how many assists a player of team should have had based on their build up and attacking play.